-This healthy Thai green curry paste recipe is absolutely perfect.
+This vegan Thai green curry paste recipe is absolutely perfect.
 So green, so spicy and full of flavour.
-It’s vegan, authentic and admittedly the very best Thai green curry paste recipe out there.
+You won’t get more authentic Thai flavours at home than this.

 An authentic paste

 Thailand is of the most interesting destinations for the food-conscious we’ve ever been to, especially after eating Thai food in cities around the world and eating Thai cuisine here at home.
 The food was outstanding from the street markets such as Chatuchak to the Goliath shopping mall food halls and the authentic local restaurants.
 Matt has brought a lot of exotic pastes home to replicate the experience however we have always found that something was missing.
 First of all, we don’t think the freshness of a Thai curry paste travels well and secondly even though we can buy lots of South-East Asian ingredients here we don’t think we use all of them to the best effect.
 Many of our local Thai takeaway restaurants, in fact, do not even produce an authentic curry, why?